vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 would be used by all cluster vms for name resolution while reaching out to internet to download Antrea, VCD CPI and VCD CSI.

-* Scaling down TKG clusters  via `cse cluster apply` is not supported.
+* Scaling down TKG clusters is not supported.
 If users wish to shrink their TKG clusters, they need to use `kubectl` to do it.
   * On control plane node
     * `kubetcl cordon [node name]`
     * `kubectl drain [node name]`